inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 [hanni/3DVisualScripting](/inexorgame/code/tree/hanni/3DVisualScripting) |  [#99](/inexorgame/code/issues/99), [#111](/inexorgame/code/issues/111) | [@IAmNotHanni](/IAmNotHanni)

 # Introduction
-The following text was written for somebody without and knowledge about scripting at all.
-It starts with the very basics and leads to the architecture of Inexor's 3D visual scripting.
+This article was written for somebody without any experience in the field of scripting.
+After a general discussion it leads on to the architecture of Inexor's visual scripting system.

 ## What is a script in general?
 Scripts allow you to change the logic of a game (or a program in general) without having to change one line of C/C++ source code.
 Scripting languages are easier to learn than high level programming languages.
 They are written in a [scripting language](https://en.wikipedia.org/wiki/Scripting_language) which is then processed by the [interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)).